Looking to just download social network icons? Keep scrolling!

 - The following social networks will be used: Instagram, YouTube, Pinterest, Linkedin, HackerNews, Skype, WordPress, Facebook, Google+, and Tumblr.

-Designing Flat Social Icons
+Designing Flat Social Media Icons

 To start off, I had to find all of the source material.
 After much searching, I found the best place to find source icons is the social network itself.
 Most social networks have a “media kit” or something similar to use.